-2. What technologies that have a solid user base in consumer, entertainment, or other industries should colleges and universities be actively looking for ways to apply?

-- Cellphones and other mobile devices Cellphone and mobile devices are moving faster than many other technologies.
+Ac doption Horizo on Vote 12months 2-3 Years 4-5 Years 2.
+What technologies that have a solid user base in consumer, entertainment, or other industries should colleges and universities be actively looking for ways to apply?
+Cell phones and other mobile devices - Cell phones and mobile devices are moving faster than many other technologies.
 With TV appearing on cell phones, and other tools, what are the educational applications? with much improved software, video & Flash capability, plus social interaction tools, (SMS, chat) much might be possible.
 (Diana Oblinger) Concur, Cell Phones dominate student communications.
-Services emerging that provide "channels" of information that are accessed through common cell phones using mobile Internet browsers and text messages. (vincent doogan) - Virtual Groups and Collaboration these tools are very widely used in business, and their ability to support distributed work and processes is improving all the time (Diana Oblinger) - 3-D Scans and Projection these hologram-like tools increasingly allow visualization of context (Diana Oblinger) and 3d printing (Bryan Alexander) - Digital gaming a domain which already defines a generation, constitutes a global industry, and has transformed media literacy, with no signs of stopping.
-New forms, fluencies, communities develop rapidly.
-(Bryan Alexander) Also, maybe rise of game console/media center as educational tech platform.
-(Alan Levine) Distributed, multi-player games will give students a taste of the global, multinational interactions they're likely to be involved in when they enter the workfoce.
-Also, tie with Virtual Groups above.
-(Richard Baraniuk) - Tivo Apply same principle to educational content, ability to capture learning, timeshift??
-(Alan Levine) Tivo is changing the way advertisers think about getting their message out (Diana Oblinger) - Instant/Text Messaging move from class annoyance or add-on to applied use, perhaps usurp email as primary communication tool (Alan Levine)
+Services emerging that provide "channels" of information that are accessed through common cell phones using mobile Internet browsers and text messages.(vincent doogan) XXXXXXXX XXXXXXXXX XXXX XX XXXXXXXXX XXX Virtual Groups and Collaboration - these tools are very widely used in business, and their ability to support distributed work and processes is improving all the time (Diana Oblinger) XXXXXXXXXX XXXXXX XXX XXXXXX 3-D Scans and Projection - these hologram-like tools increasingly allow visualization of context (Diana Oblinger) - and 3d printing (Bryan Alexander) XXXXXXX XX XXX Tivo Apply same principle to educational content, ability to capture learning, timeshift??
+(Alan Levine) Tivo is changing the way advertisers think about getting their message out (Diana Oblinger) XXXXX XX XX